Chapter 3:

 Amaterasu’s expression didn’t change.

 The Supervisor laughed, then promptly coughed, the smoke catching in his throat.
-He waved a hand dismissively, recovering quickly.
+He waved a hand in a dismissive manner.
 “Come on now.
 He’s just a nobody who clung to his dear life.”

 Amaterasu remained unconvinced.